Python caches

 DiskCache efficiently makes gigabytes of storage space available for caching.
 By leveraging rock-solid database libraries and memory-mapped files, cache performance can match and exceed industry-standard solutions.
 There’s no need for a C compiler or running another process.
 Performance is a feature and testing has 100% coverage with unit tests and hours of stress.

-It promises thread-safety and multiprocess-safety.
-For scientific cluster computing, where persistent server processes are hard, but caching is easy, this is typically what I want.
+LMDB promises thread-safety and multiprocess-safety.
+For scientific cluster computing, where running persistent server processes is hard but caching is easy, this is typically what I want.

 2 LMDB

-LMDB is not Python-specific, but it possibly does the job?
+LMDB is not Python-specific, but it might do the job?

 Symas LMDB is an extraordinarily fast, memory-efficient database we developed for the OpenLDAP Project.
 With memory-mapped files, LMDB has the read performance of a pure in-memory database while retaining the persistence of standard disk-based databases.